By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 Mazin Lateef’s son Abdulmoahimen Mazin Lateef is accepting the Prix Voltaire, with its honorarium of 10,000 Swiss francs (US$11,144) on behalf of his father.

-Abdulmoahimen has provided this video address to the assembly seated at Lillehammer:
+Abdulmoahimen has provided this video address to the assembly seated at Lillehammer.
+A transcript is provided, as are subtitles, on the YouTube page itself here.

-And for the late Volodymyr, the Ukrainian writer and war-crimes researcher Victoria Amelina has kindly been in touch with Publishing Perspectives.
+And for the late Vakulenko, the Ukrainian writer and war-crimes researcher Victoria Amelina has kindly been in touch with Publishing Perspectives.

 “In his last years,” Amelina writes, “Volodymyr Vakulenko focused on the following areas as an activist: helping the Ukrainian army, supporting civilians, including children in the war zone in the Donetsk and Luhansk regions, and inclusivity for children.